Yohh/unknown-vale/docs/basic_rules.md

 - no unit can be used in a battle if it hasn't retrieve all its energy
 - every minute, a unit retrieves a percentage of its energy
 - if the units can't have a place in the dormitory between two days, they suffer an illness and must be cured before being used again

+### illness
+- by event or by dormitory overflow, units can get ill
+- ill units can't be used in a battle
+- you have to make place in the dormitory or pay a cure to heal them

+### injuries
+- during a battle, units can get injured
+- injured units can't be used in a battle
+- you have to pay a cure to heal them

+### hunger
+- if you don't have enough gold to feed your units, they will get hungry
+- hungry units can't be used in a battle
+- you have to pay for food to feed them

 ### battles
 - to be able to join a battle, a player must have at least 20 units out of the dormitory